jaredstrader/mpl/README.md

 ```

 ### MatPlot++
 [Matplot++ v1.0.1](https://github.com/alandefreitas/matplotplusplus/releases) is required for visualization, but in the future, this requirement will be optional.
-For now, build and install the latest version of Matplot++:
+For now, build and install the latest version of Matplot++.
+See details [here](https://alandefreitas.github.io/matplotplusplus/integration/install/build-from-source/build-and-install/), or execute the following:
 ```
 wget https://github.com/alandefreitas/matplotplusplus/archive/v1.0.1.tar.gz
 tar -zxvf v1.0.1.tar.gz